This is unpublished

 Clinical Experiences

-• Women’s health clinical elective during either R2 or R3 year, with clinic time in gynecology, dysplasia, and breast clinics
+• Women’s health clinical elective during either R2 or R3 year, with clinic time in gynecology, dysplasia, and breast clinics.

 • HIV elective at Madison Clinic